fn-hide/IASS/backend/README.md

 - [x] ➕ Add debian dependencies for ffmpeg
 - [x] 🏗️ Split dependencies for CUDA and OpenVINO
 - [x] 🗃️ Add region table for site extension
+- [x] 🐛 Add missing site id when create a new region
 - [ ] 🏗️ Make difference branch for site and production use
 - [ ] ✨ Add more information for job's object in api response
 - [ ] ✨ Add ROI visualization in streaming view